Care

 Take care not to store the oil or work with the oil near a heat source or open flame.
 Linseed oil polymerizes as it dries, and this reaction itself is exothermic, releasing heat; oil-soaked rags have been known to spontaneously ignite when wadded up in the trash, so they should be washed with detergent if being kept.
 If being discarded, spread oil-soaked rags flat on the ground to dry, and weigh them down with a rock.

 For applying Mineral oil, keep in mind that it is a non-drying oil.
 This means that it doesn't cure.
 It stays wet, and soaks into the wood over time.
 If there isn't a good wax coating, it may still wick onto anything touching the wood, so don't leave important papers on top of the board.
 It is a food-safe and non-flammable petrolatum byproduct, used commonly on cutting boards and wooden utensils.
-Feel free to apply it generously, then allow it up to 8 hours for the wood to absorb it before wiping off the excess.
+Feel free to apply it generously, then allow up to 8 hours for the wood to absorb it before wiping off the excess.
 Allow at least a week between applications to avoid bloating the wood through over-absorption.

 WAXES: